tom-howard/ros/docs/com2009/assignment1/part6.md

 cz = m['m01']/(m['m00']+1e-5)
 ```

+!!! question
-Notice, that we are adding a very small number to the <code>M<sub>00</sub></code> moment here to make sure that the divisor in the above equations is never zero and thus ensuring that we never get caught out by any "divide-by-zero" errors. *When might this be the case?*
+    We're adding a very small number to the <code>M<sub>00</sub></code> moment here to make sure that the divisor in the above equations is never zero and thus ensuring that we never get caught out by any "divide-by-zero" errors.
+Why might this be necessary?

 <figure markdown>
   ![](part6/od6_centroid.png)